Home for the Holidays: The Unexpected Gift

-It was too bad that they didn't live closer so they could enjoy the animals more often, but that did at least make their visits extra special.
+It was too bad they didn't live closer so they could enjoy the animals more often, but that did at least make their grands' visits extra special.
 Beside themselves with joy, Adam and Angie intended to make the most of this alone time with their children.
-They knew that when the weather cleared others would be stopping by, lingering to enjoy visits.
+They knew what would happen when the weather cleared and others stopped by, lingering to enjoy visits.

-The time would fly by fast, but they meant to relish every minute of this unexpected gift.
+The time would fly by fast, but they meant to relish every minute of this dear unexpected gift.
 Hungry babies would need feeding soon, but then things would settle down for a while and they would have priceless time together.

-Their grown children would sit with them at the bay window in the kitchen drinking coffee, reminiscing, and catching up.
+Their grown children would sit with them at the bay window in the kitchen drinking coffee, watching the kids play, reminiscing, and catching up.
 They could talk about any and every thing they wanted to talk about.
 Later on they would discuss everything they needed to talk about.

-Watching out for happy toys scattered on the floor, Angie spent time between her kitchen and family room that opened to thier wide white and green porch.
+Watching out for happy toys scattered on the floor, Angie spent time between her kitchen and family room that opened to their wide white and green porch.
 The little ones couldn’t be out in the cold for too long at a time, but they loved running out every few minutes and then back in to snuggle in the next warm someone’s lap or cuddle up to the fireplace by Maisy, the one dog with sense enough to stay indoors.